sumanthratna/cpsc524-final-project/README.md

 1. To compile: `make`

-2. To run one implementation: `./run_benchmark.sh delta_push web-Google.txt 0.000001`
+2. To run one implementation: `./run_benchmark.sh delta_push datasets/web-Google.txt 0.000001`

+You can see a list of datasets [here](./datasets/).
+The third parameter is the convergence threshold.